Business Policies and Procedures Manual

 This policy applies to:

-Collective bargaining unit employees refer to the applicable bargaining unit agreements for requirements regarding performance evaluations.
+Bargaining unit employees refer to the applicable collective bargaining agreements for requirements regarding performance evaluations.

-Faculty are reviewed annually in accordance with policies and regulations in the Faculty Manual.
+Faculty are reviewed in accordance with policies and regulations in the Faculty Manual.

 The Office of the Provost provides forms and instructions to supervisors during the spring semester.